-Before your finger presses down on that shutter button, think about the relationship between your , , and settings.
+Before your finger presses down on that shutter button, think about the relationship between your shutter speed, aperture, and ISO settings.

-Have a plan when it comes to deciding how much you want your , then adjust the depth of field accordingly.
+Have a plan when it comes to deciding how much you want your subject to be in focus, then adjust the depth of field accordingly.

 When shooting a portrait, for example, you may want the focus to be primarily directed on the subject’s eyes to capture the maximum amount of emotion.
 In this case, the background may be less important.
 Landscapes, however, generally benefit from a greater depth of field to keep everything simultaneously in focus.

 Each and every photo you take should have a purpose, a reason for existing.
-Before taking the shot, take a moment to ask yourself “”.
+Before taking the shot, take a moment to ask yourself “why”.

 In other words, ask yourself what about the subject, background, composition, and lighting you have chosen makes this an essential photo.
+Does it tell a story?
 Does it provide a new perspective?
 If you find yourself unable to answer this question, it might mean that your composition lacks purpose and could benefit from some reconsideration!

-It’s okay to break the “” if done so with a purpose!
+It’s okay to break the “rules” if done so with a purpose!

 Every photographer’s mental preparation for taking a photo is going to be different, but we hope that this will give you some ideas as you prepare your own photography workflow and make an effort to become a more mindful photographer before pressing the shutter.